Recursive descent parser: Example parser

 Terminals are expressed in quotes.
 Each nonterminal is defined by a rule in the grammar, except for ident and number, which are assumed to be implicitly defined.

 C implementation

 What follows is an implementation of a recursive descent parser for the above language in C. The parser reads in source code, and exits with an error message if the code fails to parse, exiting silently if the code parses correctly.

 Notice how closely the predictive parser below mirrors the grammar above.
 There is a procedure for each nonterminal in the grammar.
 Parsing descends in a top-down manner until the final nonterminal has been processed.
-The program fragment depends on a global variable, sym, which contains the current symbol from the input, and the function nextsym, which updates sym when called.

-The implementations of the functions nextsym and error are omitted for simplicity.
+The program fragment depends the functions peeksym, which peeks at the current symbol; consumesym, which consumes the symbol to move to the next; and error, which displays an error message.
+These functions are assumed to be provided by the lexer.